Doop (character): Brain power

-In one incident, Doop's brain explodes, and parts of it land all across the world.
+In one incident, Doop's brain explodes, and parts of it land around the world.
 X-Statix and Avengers fight each other to gain control of the brain pieces.
-Doop, running on a backup brain in his butt and now capable of human speech, joins in.
-He fights Thor to a standstill, sucking in his hammer Mjölnir and recreating multiple copies.
-Captain America states that Doop was an American-created super-weapon that was capable of destroying the entire planet.
-The Avengers, in the end, allow Doop back in to X-Statix custody, after they show courage and responsibility in facing the Asgardian threat of the "Three Sisters".
+Doop, running on a backup brain and now capable of human speech, battles Thor to a standstill.
+The Avengers allow Doop back in to X-Statix custody, after they show courage and responsibility in facing the Asgardian threat of the "Three Sisters".

-He is acquainted with Wolverine, and the two even teamed up in a two-issue miniseries.

-It was revealed that at some indeterminate point in Doop's life, he had an affair with a beautiful married woman.
-Her husband hired a private investigator, Chandler, to spy on his errant wife.
-Chandler found himself falling in love with Doop.
-In the end, Doop ditched the woman to have an affair with the detective.

 Doop and Daap

 After the incident with the Avengers, X-Statix holds a farewell party, attended by fans and multiple superheroes.
 They are hired for one last mission, ridding a billionaire's mansion of terrorists that have taken control of the building.
-Doop's teammate Anarchist notes that this resembles a mission in the past where all but two X-Force members die.
-Not only is the mansion full of gunmen, it is also surrounded by attack helicopters.
-The uniforms of the gunmen are identical to the ones that the 'Boyz R Us' hostage takers wore.
-During the mission everyone — Doop included — apparently perishes.
-Doop is seen sprawled in a chair with a large stomach wound.
+During the mission, the members of X-Statix are attacked and apparently killed.

-However, the vacationing X-Men Havok and Polaris encounter a Doop-like entity when it crashes to Earth from outer space.
-Polaris immediately identifies the creature as the same being she had previously seen in space and calls it Daap.
-Havok eventually blasts it to pieces but it begins to reform itself.
-Its amorphous jelly-like remains then fly off with both Polaris and the mutant-hating Leper Queen.
+Havok and Polaris encounter a Doop-like entity called Daap when it crashes to Earth from outer space.
+Havok blasts Daap to pieces, but it begins to reform itself.
+Daap's remains fly off with both Polaris and the mutant-hating Leper Queen.
 The true identity of Daap and any connection it has with Doop is left unrevealed.